James Harrington (author): Oceana

 After Charles' death, Harrington probably devoted his time to the composition of The Commonwealth of Oceana.
 By order of England's then Lord Protector Oliver Cromwell, it was seized when passing through the press.
 Harrington, however, managed to secure the favour of Cromwell's favourite daughter, Elizabeth Claypole.
 The work was restored to him, and appeared in 1656, newly dedicated to Cromwell.
 With the views embodied in Oceana, particularly those bearing on vote by ballot and rotation of magistrates and legislators, Harrington and others (who in 1659 formed a club called the "Rota") endeavoured to push practically, but with little success.

+Harrington's "cake" metaphor

+In "The Commonwealth of Oceana" (1656), Harrington uses a simple analogy, often called his "cake" metaphor, to explain how a fair political systems can balance self interest and the common good at the same time.
+He wrote:

+"Two of them have a cake yet undivided, which was given between them.
+That each of them therefore may have that which is due, 'Divide,' says one unto the other, 'and I will choose; or let me divide, and you shall choose.'
+If this be but once agreed upon, it is enough; for the divident dividing unequally loses, in regard that the other takes the better half; wherefore she divides equally, and so both have right."

+According to J.G.A.
+Pocock, this simple example shows "the whole mystery of a commonwealth" that a political institutions can be designed so that the pursuit of private interest results in public fairness.
+Just as a child cutting a cake will divide it equally when another chooses first, the government can distribute power in a way that aligns personal advantage with a collective justice.